 A video of me presenting the book can be found on my Facebook page https://www.facebook.com/annettekussintherapy

-The book is available on Amazon.ca and at my publisher, Guernica Editions at https://www.guernicaeditions.com/title/9781771835183, at Caversham Books and other bookstores throughout Canada.
+The book is available on Amazon.ca, at Caversham Books, at Indigo, at my publisher, Guernica Editions at https://www.guernicaeditions.com/title/9781771835183, at Caversham Books and other bookstores throughout Canada.
 It's Attachment has been translated into Chinese and will be translated into Arabic and Spanish.

 1. Understanding Attachment and Children with Insecure Attachments